 Granny flats have exploded in popularity recently, thanks to the potential income and additional space they offer homeowners.
 Unfortunately, the process of building these structures can be more difficult under the watchful eye of your HOA.
 One of the biggest questions looming over property owners is whether or not their HOA will prevent an ADU from being built on their property in Greater San Diego.
 The short answer is no, but read on to learn why and how to get an ADU approved in an HOA.

 Does my HOA allow ADUs?

-Now, the ADU law invalidates any current HOA restriction that effectively prohibits or unreasonably restricts the construction or use of an accessory dwelling unit (ADU) or junior accessory dwelling unit (JADU) on a lot zoned for single-family residential.
-As such, your HOA cannot make the ADU process so challenging for you that you cannot build the unit.
+However, the new ADU law now renders any HOA stipulations that effectively block or unreasonably limit the construction or use of an accessory dwelling unit (ADU) or junior accessory dwelling unit (JADU) on single-family residential-zoned lots as invalid.
+Consequently, your HOA can’t create undue obstacles that prevent you from building your ADU.

 What are the ADU laws that affect HOAs?